arnekaulfuss/Project-Cars-DS-LiveApp/README.md

 ```
 It's worth noting that your code is shared from your host (OS X, Windows, etc) and placed in the `/vagrant` directory of the VM.

+Also, you should open up virtualbox (from your host machine) and increase your VM's memory an cpu allocations to at least 1GB of Ram and 2 CPU cores.

 ## Set up Ubuntu
 ```